Q: Is there a cost for using The Center for Professional Development and Career Readiness?

-Q: Will Career Services find a job for me?
+Q: Will the Center for Professional Development and Career Readiness find a job for me?

-A: Career Services does not guarantee job placement; however, our professional staff and career peer advisors will teach you effective job search strategies to significantly increase your chances of getting a job.
+A: The Center for Professional Development and Career Readiness does not guarantee job placement; however, our professional staff and career peer advisors will teach you effective search strategies to significantly increase your chances of getting a job.